groupby/elements-view/README.md

 These will run Storybook and watch the `./themes` directory for all changes to `.scss` files.
 Themes can be toggled in the `CSS Resources` addon tab.

 ## Linting
-This project ships with [ESLint](https://eslint.org/) configuration to enforce a consistent code style across `*.ts` files.
+This project ships with an [ESLint](https://eslint.org/) configuration to enforce a consistent code style across `*.ts` files.

 ### Package-specific linting